-[Nonretroactive as of January 1, 1998.]
-(Table Added 1998)
+[Nonretroactive as of January 1, 1998] (Table Added 1998)

-- N.1.
-General.
-Belt-conveyor scales are capable of weighing bulk material accurately.
+N.1.
+General. - Belt-conveyor scales are capable of weighing bulk material accurately.
 (See Tolerances.)
 However, their performance can be detrimentally affected by the conditions of the installation.
+(See User Requirements.)
+The performance of the equipment is not to be determined by averaging the results of the individual tests.
+The results of all tests shall be within the tolerance limits.

-(See User Requirements.) - N.1.1.
-Official Test.
-An official test of a belt-conveyor scale system shall be a materials test. - N.1.2.
-Simulated Test.
-Simulated loading conditions as recommended by the manufacturer and approved by the official with statutory authority may be used to properly monitor the system operational performance between official tests, but shall not be used for official certification.
+N.1.1.
+Official Test. - An official test of a belt-conveyor scale system shall be a materials test.

+N.1.2.
+Simulated Test. - Simulated loading conditions as recommended by the manufacturer and approved by the official with statutory authority may be used to properly monitor the system operational performance between official tests, but shall not be used for official certification.
+(Amended 1991)